Minimax and adaptive estimation of general linear functionals under sparsity: Introduction

 and the optimal rate is attained by an estimator of the form

 This estimator includes all $y_j$ when $s$ is large and applies thresholding when $s$ is small.
 However, their analysis assumes knowledge of the sparsity level $s$, which is typically unknown in practice.
-To address this issue, \cite{collier2018optimal} revisited the problem under the same setting but without assuming knowledge of $s$, and established that the optimal rate is
+To address this issue, \cite{collier2018optimal} revisited the problem in the same setting but without assuming knowledge of $s$, and established that the optimal rate is

-which is attained by a Lepski-type estimator.
-While these theoretical works on the homogeneous loading case yield valuable insights into the roles of sparsity and dimensionality, they do not directly extend to linear functionals with heterogeneous loadings (i.e., unequal $\eta_j$'s).
+While the aforementioned theoretical works on the homogeneous loading case yield valuable insights into the roles of sparsity and dimensionality, they do not yield sharp minimax rates for estimating linear functionals with heterogeneous loadings (i.e., unequal $\eta_j$ values).
+Heterogeneous loadings commonly arise in practice, as illustrated in the following two examples.

-In this paper, we study minimax estimation of a linear functional with an arbitrary loading vector $\eta$ and with any noise distribution $\mathcal{P}_\xi \in \mathcal{G}_{\al,\tau}^{\otimes}$.
-Before proceeding, we present two examples where the loadings $\eta_j$'s are heterogeneous and the results of \cite{cai2004minimax,collier2017minimax,collier2018optimal} do not apply.

-\begin{example}[Estimation of Integrals] Let $\mathcal{H}$ be the class of square integrable functions on $[0,1]$.
+\begin{example}[Estimation of Integrals] Let $\mathcal{H}$ be the class of square-integrable functions on $[0,1]$.
 Suppose $f\in \mathcal{H}$ is unknown and $Y$ is an observation from the white noise model